The Sheep and Trees Initiative

 New woodland planted with clear objectives, designed well and carefully located within hill and upland sheep farms can bring many benefits to your business.
 It can:

-- retain same flock size while introducing trees as a new crop;
+- keep the same flock size while introducing trees as a new crop

-- help to reduce farming costs and maintain income leading to improved net income; and
+- help to reduce farming costs and maintain income leading to improved net income

 What funding is available?